 - VPS servers offer a high degree of flexibility and freedom when setting up the server

-- VPS servers offer their own IP address that does not have to be shared with other users
+- vServers offer their own IP address that does not have to be shared with other users

-- VPS servers enable the availability of the entire server capacity.
+- Virtual servers enable the availability of the entire server capacity.
 Not just a small part of the hard drive, RAM or CPU, as is the case with shared packages.